HeroesToolChest/HeroesDataParser/README.md

   file-name  The filename, file path, or directory containing the images to process.

 Options:
   -?|-h|--help                           Show help information --width <VALUE>                        Sets the new width.
   --height <VALUE>                       Sets the new height.
-  --png-compress                    Sets an png image bit depth to 8 bits -o|--output-directory <FILEPATH>  Sets the output directory.
+  --png-compress                         Sets a png image bit depth to 8 bits -o|--output-directory <DIRECTORYPATH>  Sets the output directory.
 ```

 Performs image processing (`.png`, `.jpg`, or `.gif`) to a single file or multiple files in a directory.